agustinlare/docs/aws-cloudpratictioner.md

 ## Point of Presence (PoP)

 Points of Presence (PoP) is an intermediate location between an AWS Region and the end user, and this location could be a datacenter or collection of hardware.
-For AWS a Point of Presence is a data center owned by AWS or a trusted partner that is utilized by AWS Services related for content delivery or expediated upload.
+For AWS a Point of Presence is a datacenter owned by AWS or a trusted partner that is utilized by AWS Services related for content delivery or expediated upload.

 PoP resources are:
 - Edge Locations